lifsys/dbsys/README.md

 ## Quick Start

-Here's a quick example of how to use dbsys:
+Here's a comprehensive example of how to use dbsys:

 ```python
 from dbsys import DatabaseManager